frantzalexander/Dashboard-HR/README.md

 The average satisfaction was measured at 3.89 out of 5 with Average employee engagement of 4.12.

-Communicating the issue of absenteeism to employees and creating policies that boost morale and engagement would go a long way towards addressing these issues.
+Communicating the issue of absenteeism to employees and creating policies that boost morale and engagement would addressing these issues.